zhaoyafei/design-kit/README.md

 When changes are pushed to feature branches, the styles are built by CircleCI and pushed to http://design-kit.arc.ht/css/dev/abcd123.css where `abcd123` is the abbreviated hash of the built commit from the feature branch.

 To test a development CSS build on our Angular app, add `?adk=abcd123` to the end of the URL of the page you want to test.

+Be careful that the other assets i.e. fonts are deployed only when merged to the master branch.